chanzuckerberg/czi-oss-training/01-intro-to-os/README.md

 # Module 01 - Introduction To Open Source

-This module focuses on the basics of Open Source
+This module focuses on the basics of Open Source.

 ## Chapters in this module 🗃